 Our independent consultants, Anthesis, showed in their report that that without any policy or funding constraints the county's carbon emissions could be reduced by 55% by 2030, but a number of things would need to happen within the next five years, such as 72% of Wiltshire vehicles have ultra-low emissions (which was 3% in 2020), one in four Wiltshire homes retrofitted to make them more energy efficient, 39% of domestic heating systems electrified (9% in 2020), household recycling rates would need to increase to 59% (47% in 2019) and tree cover increased by 21% on current levels.

 Wiltshire Council has been working to reduce its carbon emissions for over a decade.
 Since 2010 the council has been monitoring, reporting and publishing its , in line with UK government requirements.

-The report is prepared using guidance published by the government Department for Energy, Food and Rural Affairs (DEFRA) and the Department for Business, Energy & Industrial Strategy.
+The report is prepared using guidance published by the government Department for Energy, Food and Rural Affairs (Department for Environment, Food & Rural Affairs (DEFRA)) and the Department for Business, Energy & Industrial Strategy.
 Through monitoring our emissions, we can better understand the impact our operations have on the environment and take action to lessen this impact.

 On its ambitions for the organisation itself to be carbon neutral by 2030, our independent consultants, Anthesis, found that Wiltshire Council is in a very strong position to meet its carbon neutral commitment by 2030.
 The main focus of the report was on the council's direct emissions and it showed that the council has reduced its carbon footprint by 81% since 2014/15, and the projects currently in the pipeline should help get that to a 90% reduction by 2030 With further investment in offsetting, the council should reach its carbon neutral target by 2030.